Access-Time/LensCore/README.md

 - `aiExplanation`: Plain language explanation of the accessibility issue
 - `aiRemediation`: Specific steps to fix the issue with code examples
+- `userStory`: Human-readable impact explanation for the accessibility issue
 - `aiEnabled`: Boolean indicating if AI processing was successful
 - `aiError`: Error message if AI processing failed